framely/community/docs/guide/platform/signingup.md

 :::

 ::: warning Need To Know
-As we only support signing in with **GitHub**, please make sure the email address you typed in form should already used by your GitHub.
-When you log into your account, you need to log in with GitHub.
+As we only support signing in with **GitHub**, please make sure the email address you provide is the one you used for your GitHub account.
 For more information about GitHub account, see [Getting started with your GitHub account](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account)
 :::

 <br>

-After submitting, if you get the response *“Thanks for taking the time to fill out the form and we’ll get right back to you”* like below 👇 , this means the form was submitted successfully:
+After submitting, if you get the response *“Thanks for taking the time to fill out the form, and we’ll get right back to you”* like below 👇 , this means the form was submitted successfully:

 ::: thumbnail
 ![success](/images/guide/signup/success.png)
 :::

-And then you will receive an Email notification, which means you have access to Framely with your GitHub account, and you can log into your Framely account now 🎉.
+You will wait an Email notification, which will inform you that you now have access to Framely with your GitHub account, and you can log into your Framely account now 🎉.

 ## Logging into your account